lilaq-project/lilaq-project.github.io/docs/tutorials/02-cycles.md

 ---
 title: Using style cycles
-description: This tutorial explains style cycles and shows how to use them.
+description: Creating and using cycles to style consecutive plots.
 ---

 :::warning